 - 1 ½ cups uncooked pasta I use shells, though macaroni noodles work too

-- 2 tsp salt, pepper, garlic powder each
+- 2 teaspoon salt, pepper, garlic powder each

 - Brown hamburger in a frying pan with salt, pepper and garlic powder